ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 It also makes parsing highly performant.

 However, the lack of prefixes and shorthands makes the format lengthy and a bit tough to read.
-The lenghty URLs also mean that you'll need some form of compression if you don't want to waste precious bandwith or storage capacity.
+The lenghty URLs also mean that you'll need some form of compression (e.g.g-zip) if you don't want to waste precious bandwith or storage capacity.

 Use N-Triples for machine-to-machine communication, which is probably most of the time.
+Since writing a parser / serializer for N-Triples is so simple, it's a good idea to support this pretty much always.

 ```n-triples
 <https://www.w3.org/People/Berners-Lee/> <http://schema.org/birthDate> "1955-06-08".
 <https://www.w3.org/People/Berners-Lee/> <http://schema.org/birthPlace> <http://dbpedia.org/resource/London>.
 ```

+[N-Quads](https://www.w3.org/TR/n-quads/) are like N-Turiples, but they have an optional fourth column, which can be used to denote a graph label.
+The graph label often refers to the source of the data, e.g. the URL of the HTML document or some external RDF resource.

-## JSON-LD (.json-ld)
+## JSON-LD (.jsonld)

 JSON is without a doubt the most popular way to handle data in webapplications.
 [JSON-LD](https://json-ld.org/spec/latest/json-ld/) is an extension of JSON, and is valid JSON as well.